9 am

 (Choral Prelude begins at 6:30 pm)

 Featuring music led by all three of our choirs: St. Bartholomew’s Choir, St. Bart’s Singers, and St. Bartholomew’s Choristers.
-This is a big joyful festival service when we pull out all the stops.
+We pull out all the stops for one of our biggest services of the year.
 Livestream available here, on Facebook and YouTube.

 (Choral Prelude begins at 10:30 pm)